Castle, Regional Capital

 |Religion||Faith of the Seven|

-Highgarden is the seat of House Tyrell, regional capital of the Reach and the heart of chivalry in the Seven Kingdoms.
+Highgarden is a castle which serves as the seat of House Tyrell, regional capital of the Reach and the heart of chivalry in the Seven Kingdoms.
 It lies on the Mander and is where the Ocean Road meets the Roseroad, making it an important crossroads.

 Mace Tyrell is the Lord of Highgarden.
 The castle's household includes Lord Seneschal Garth Tyrell, Maester Lomys, the captain of the guard Igon Vyrwel, the master-at-arms Ser Vortimer Crane, and the fool Butterbumps.